miladsikaroudi/generalization_pretrained_histo/README.md

 ## Contact

-If you need to get in touch with the maintainer of this project, please contact [Your Name] at [Your Email Address].
+If you need to get in touch with the maintainer of this project, please contact me at msikaroudi@uwaterloo.ca.

 ## License

-This project is licensed under ... .
+This project is licensed under MIT License.